syncfusion-content/typescript-docs/TypeScript/RangeNavigator/Appearance-And-Styling.md

 ### Appearance and Styling

-**TypeScript RangeNavigator** is enriched with lots of customization options for labels, gridlines and slider to develop high quality graphic rich control.
+**RangeNavigator** is enriched with lots of customization options for labels, gridlines and slider to develop high quality graphic rich control.

 #### Customize labels